 This was beef melt-in-the-mouth butter encased in some beautiful crispy pastry, with salty crispy bacon, and some super savoury truffle.
 How can you not want more and more of this?
 It was a stunner.
 This is my Japanese Wagyu Beef Wellington Recipe with Truffle Oil & Bacon.
 I’ll definitely be doing this again, that is for absolutely certain.

 It won’t be the usual BBQ meats reverse sear to get those burnt ends this time, but it surely will be Pink2Pink Perfection.
 I might even serve it up with some Duck Fat Fries.
 That would be decadence on a plate that would sit perfectly well on any table in a restaurant Singapore.

 Have a look at that bad boy.
 A perfect medium-rare and Pink2Pink Perfection for the wee man.

-This is one hell of a Beef Wellington, with a little bacon in there for saltiness, some major savoury kick from the truffle oil, and just the perfect Japanese Wagyu Beef Grade A4 rib steak.
+This is one hell of a Beef Wellington: truly the Best Beef Wellington Recipe, with a little bacon in there for saltiness, some major savory kick from the truffle oil, and just the perfect Japanese Wagyu Beef Grade A4 rib steak.
 Holy Cow, literally!!!

-Now to the Japanese Wagyu Beef Wellington Recipe
+Now to the Best Beef Wellington Recipe made with Japanese Wagyu Beef

 Are you ready for the recipe folks, here comes the Japanese Wagyu Beef Wellington Recipe with Truffle Oil & Bacon.